 - courses that are failed or for which the grade does not meet minimum requirements for graduation may be certified for VA purposes if they are repeated (i.e. grades of "N", "F", "WE" and "WD")

 - courses that are successfully completed may not be certified for VA purposes if they are repeated, unless a higher grade is requirement for program completion, contact Financial Aid and Awards for more information.

-- Be aware that academic progress and changes to enrollment status will be reported to Veterans Affairs by SFU, and subsequently may impact your Benefits eligibility
+- Be aware that your academic progress and changes to your enrollment status within a term will be reported to Veterans Affairs by SFU.
+These changes may impact your current or future VA Benefits eligibility

 - Contact Financial Aid and Awards right away if your enrollment changes or if you must withdraw, as a revised Enrollment Certification must be sent by us to VA

 - Be aware that VA Benefit rates are set by US Congress and may not cover the total cost of tuition and fees

 Review the Degree Program Planning as part of Academic Advising to ensure that you on track to complete graduation requirements.